 Funds that may be available to students under a consortium agreement

 In most cases, the USC Financial Aid Office can process limited funding if the student meets certain requirements and collects the necessary documentation (refer to the applications for details).
 We can process Federal Pell Grants, Federal Subsidized and Unsubsidized Loans, and Federal PLUS Loans, if certain requirements are met.
 Cal Grant eligibility may only be processed if the host school is located in California.

-We cannot process or disburse the following institutional or federal financial aid funds: USC Scholarships, University Grants, Federal Supplemental Educational Opportunity Grants, Federal Work-Study or Federal Perkins Loans.
+We cannot process or disburse the following institutional or federal financial aid funds: USC Scholarships, University Grants, Federal Supplemental Educational Opportunity Grants or Federal Work-Study.

 Students who wish to fund their studies at the host school with private financing only do not require a consortium agreement.
 Private loans can be borrowed through the host school.